adaptris-labs/interlok-salesforce-demo/README.md

 # interlok-salesforce-demo

+What this does:

-What this is, is a crappy little MySQL backed Contact Manager DB exposed via Interlok as a REST style API (swagger included).
+* It's a little MySQL backed Contact Manager DB exposed via Interlok as a REST style API (swagger included).
 Any changes pushed into the database are reflected in your Salesforce instance.
+* DELETE's aren't synchronised, just new contacts and updated contacts
+* Little or no error handling.

 If this doesn't work; well feel free to hack about with it until it does.
 I'm no docker or ant expert...